 - Provide funding support for innovative ideas that enhance student learning and success

-For more in-depth information on either of the innovation grant applications above, contact the Office of Grant Development.
-You can also visit Innovation Mini-Grant Projects to view Shasta College’s continuing efforts in innovation.
+For more in-depth information on any of the innovation grant applications above, contact the Office of Grant Development and/or visit Innovation Mini-Grant Projects to view Shasta College’s continuing efforts in innovation.